-Seed orchard is “a well-designed and intensively managed plantation, normally at large spacing, consisting of the very top-ranking elite tree genotypes selected from tree improvement programs for producing seed for use in artificial forest regeneration programs to enhance forest health and productivity (White et al. 2007).
+Seed orchard is “a well-designed and intensively managed plantation, normally at large spacing, consisting of the very top-ranking elite tree genotypes selected from tree improvement programs for producing seed for use in artificial forest regeneration programs to enhance forest health and productivity” (White et al. 2007).

 Seed source is “the geographic location where seed is collected.
-Seed source may or may not be the same as provenance, depending on whether the seed collection location is the natural origin or secondary plantations (Zobel & Talbert).
+Seed source may or may not be the same as provenance, depending on whether the seed collection location is the natural origin or secondary plantations” (Zobel & Talbert).